 Yes.
 To ensure that students receive a consistent message, Metropolitan State University requires that all of our students complete Sexual Violence Prevention Training specifically.
-Other Minnesota colleges or universities may not have this requirement.
+Other colleges or universities may not have this requirement.

 I took Sexual Violence Prevention Training at Metropolitan State University or another Minnesota State College and University system institution.
 Do I have to take it again?

 Students who have taken Sexual Violence Prevention Training at Metropolitan State University or another Minnesota State College and University system institution do not have to take it again.
 If you have taken it before at Minnesota State College or University, please notify us of this at email@example.com and include documentation.
 If you have taken it at Metropolitan State University, you do NOT need to send documentation.